 At Goodwin, we want to to provide everyone in our community an opportunity to live long and healthy lives.
 Our staff, patients and board reflect the diversity of our community, all of whom are welcome at our health center.

 The LGBT+ community faces health disparities such as low rates of cancer screenings, higher rates of depression, smoking and suicidal behavior.
-This population also faces social adversities such as discrimination, poverty, homophobia, transphobia, homelessness, hate crimes, and violence.
-Our committee is making progress towards making our health center an accessible place for everyone.
+Discrimination, poverty, homophobia, transphobia, homelessness, hate crimes, and violence can add to the barriers keeping LGBT+ people from accessing health care.
+Our Inclusivity Committee is making progress towards making our health center an accessible place for everyone.
 This means making sure that no matter who you are, you feel welcome here.

 - Updating the language on our website and forms to be more inclusive